Golden Gate to Ancient Rus'. VI

 Give examples.

-Why do you need it?
+Why do you need this?

 We will visit the city of Vladimir today.
 Look at the map and find where Vladimir is.

-Look back at our ancestors
+Look back at our ancestors,

-On the heroes of yesteryear
+To the heroes of days past,

-Remember them kindly.
+Remember them with kind words.

-Glory to them fighters severe!
+Glory to them stern fighters!

 Glory to Russian antiquity!

-And about this old
+And about this old thing

-I'll start telling
+I'll start telling you

 So that people can know

-About the affairs of the native land ...
+About the affairs of our native land...

-3. Creation of a problem situation.
+3. Creation of a problematic situation.

-(Distribute all concepts in 2 columns)
+(Distribute all concepts into 2 columns)

 Can all other concepts be attributed to culture?
 Why?